Shreyank-SH/Auto-WCE-BleedGen/README.md

 ## Detection Task

 The detection task involves training a model to localize and detect bleeding regions in WCE images.
+## Dataset

+The dataset used in this project is the `WCEBleedGen_dataset`, which contains two folders:

+- `bleeding`: This folder contains all the bleeding images and their corresponding `.txt` files.
+- `val`: This folder contains all the validation images and their corresponding `.txt` files.

+The dataset is defined in the `data.yaml` file, which specifies the paths to the training and validation datasets, as well as the class names.

 ### Model Training